Malware is Everywhere

 - Install and use a good anti-virus program.
 There are many free programs that do an excellent job of protecting you.
 Find one and use it!

-SPAM is costly ($1.98 at WalMart for the canned version).
+SPAM is costly ($6.28 at WalMart for the canned version – back in 2017 it was $1.98).
 Trying to pin down an accurate cost of SPAM is tough but most estimates put the cost in tens of millions of dollars. (we think the true cost is much higher than that).
-According to the IBM Threat Intelligence Index 2017, The volume of spam emails increased 4x in 2016.
+According to the IBM Threat Intelligence Index 2022, The volume of malware increased 3,000% Q3 2019 and Q4 2020.
 If you have a SPAM problem and would like some additional information or help to resolve it, please use our Contact Form – we’d love to hear from you.

-Unfortunately, SPAM is here to stay and something we all have to deal with.
-Follow our SPAM Tips and stick to common sense online “rule of the road”, learn how to set up filters in your email client to delete SPAM and remain vigilant.
+Unfortunately, Malware and SPAM are here to stay and something we all have to deal with.
+Follow our Malware and SPAM Tips and stick to common sense online “rule of the road”, learn how to set up filters in your email client to delete SPAM and remain vigilant.
 If it makes you feel any better, buy a can of SPAM and fry it up.
 It’s actually not too bad.